-Creating a team that’s engaged and motivated takes time and effort on the leader’s part.
+Creating and growing a direct sales team that’s engaged and motivated takes time and effort on the leader’s part.
 But it’s so worth it!

 Your motivated leaders will, in turn, motivate their team members better.
 Your engaged team will want to strive for goals together to grow as a team and as individual businesses.

 And it’s more fun and satisfying for you and your team too!

 Below are a few things you can do to create an engaged and motivated direct sales team.

 When you set challenges, you’ll also need a reward.
 Think about what your team members would love and what is convenient for you to post (not too heavy) or get to them digitally (vouchers, gift cards, etc.).